rauljvr/applications/high-roller-angular-app/README.md

 # High Roller Network Angular App

-This is a Web application that contains the necessary components to interact with the Rest API of the High Roller Spring Boot application.
+This is a Web application that contains the necessary components to interact with the Rest API of the [High Roller Network Spring Boot application](https://github.com/rauljvr/applications/tree/main/roller-network).

 ## Septup